 The rates posted for the receiving, elevating and loading out of grain nominally represent the most substantive assessed by the terminal elevator operators.
 As with other measures, an examination of price movement is best performed using a composite index, given the myriad of different tariff rates.
-At the end of the 2010-11 crop year these ranged from a low of about \$8.08 per tonne for wheat delivered at Churchill, to a high of \$14.96 per tonne for flaxseed shipped to Vancouver.
+At the end of the 2010-11 crop year these ranged from a low of about \$8.08 per tonne on wheat delivered at Churchill, to a high of \$14.96 per tonne on flaxseed shipped to Vancouver.

-Rate increases were noted in the first half for all major ports save that of Churchill, which remained unchanged for a seventh consecutive shipping season.
-At Vancouver, these increases ranged from a low of 1.3% on barley to a high of 2.3% on rye.
+Although rate increases were noted for all major ports, the most significant gains were posted by Churchill, which raised its rates for the first time since the 2004-05 crop year.
+These escalations ranged from a 25.0% increase on barley to a 54.8% increase on rye.
+The increases posted at other ports proved substantially less.
+For Vancouver, they ranged from a low of 1.3% on barley to a high of 2.3% on rye.
 The story was much the same at Prince Rupert, where rate hikes ranged from 2.4% to 2.7%.
-In comparison, Thunder Bay advanced more modest gains, ranging from 0.9% to 1.8%.
-On the whole, these pricing actions served to raise the composite price index by a further 1.4%, bringing the combined value of all increases made since the beginning of the GMP to 37.1%.
+In comparison, Thunder Bay advanced somewhat more modest gains, ranging from 0.9% to 1.8%.
+Together, these actions raised the composite price index by 8.2%, bringing the combined value of all increases made since the beginning of the GMP to 46.3%.
 [Table 4D-1]

-As with the cost of elevation, the daily charge for storage also varied widely, ranging from a low of about \$0.07 per tonne on the majority of commodities held at Churchill to a high of \$0.15 per tonne on oats maintained in inventory at Vancouver.
-With the exception of Churchill, where the prevailing year-end rates were once again extended, these daily charges moved generally higher in the first half.
-The largest increase was posted by Prince Rupert, where a sharp upturn in the movement of canola lifted the associated storage charges by 36.6%.
-This was in turn followed by Thunder Bay and Vancouver with more modest increases of 3.3% and 2.5% respectively.
-Together, these actions served to raise the composite price index on storage by 4.0% in the first half, bringing the cumulative increase since the beginning of the GMP to 52.8%.
+As with the cost of elevation, the daily charge for storage also varied widely, ranging from a low of about \$0.08 per tonne on wheat held at Vancouver to a high of \$0.16 per tonne on oats maintained in inventory at Churchill.
+Here again, Churchill saw its first increases in several years, with the overall average rising by 61.1%.
+This was followed by Prince Rupert, where a sharp upturn in the movement of canola lifted the associated storage charges by 36.6%.
+Thunder Bay and Vancouver posted comparatively more moderate increases of 3.3% and 2.5% respectively.
+Together, these actions served to raise the composite price index on storage by 18.9% in the first nine months of the 2011-12 crop year, bringing the cumulative increase since the beginning of the GMP to 74.7%.